 Thursday, June 28, 2018

-Spinach Dal in the Instant Pot or Not
+Spinach Dal Soup in the Instant Pot (or Not)

 palak dal at http://www.realfoodblogger.com

-Spinach Dal which is known in India as Palak Dal is a hearty soup made with channa dal or I use yellow split peas, tomatoes, spices, and spinach.
+Spinach Dal, known in India as Palak Dal, is a hearty soup made with channa dal or yellow split peas.
 Dal (also spelled as daal or dahl) is a Hindi word for dried split lentils, dried peas, or dried beans.
-Dal may refer to the actual legume or the finished recipe.
+Dal may refer to the legume itself or the finished recipe.

 toor dal

 I made this vegan soup in a 6 qt.
-Instant Pot DUO60 6 Qt , It cooked for 16 minutes, I let the pressure release naturally, and it was delicious.
-For a firmer dal to eat over rice, manually release steam carefully after 5 minutes.
+Instant Pot DUO60 6 Qt.
+It cooked for 16 minutes, I let the pressure release naturally, and it was delicious.
+It can also be made in a soup pot on the stove top.

 yellow split pea soup

-I added vegetable stock/broth to my recipe and ate it as a soup.
-One recipe makes a lot of dal so there is enough to eat it as soup for dinner and then eat it over rice for lunch the next day.
+One recipe will serve 10, so there is enough to eat as soup for dinner one day and then eat leftovers over rice for lunch the next day.
 Either way dal is delicious, satisfying, full of essential fiber and valuable nutrients.

-I simply sauteed onions, tomatoes, garlic and spices for 5 minutes right in the IP ( Instant Pot) and then added my yellow split peas.
-I switched to manual setting and set the cook setting for 15 minutes!
+I simply sautéed onions, tomatoes, garlic and spices for 5 minutes right in the IP (Instant Pot) and then added my yellow split peas.
+I switched from sauté setting to manual setting and then pressure cooked for 16 minutes!

 Yellow split pea soup is high in protein